adrihans/Decoding_NER_Biases/docs/index.md

 We can also detail the results for each category - ethnicity and gender:

 |![Results ethnicity](images/results/article_ethnicity.JPG)|
 |:--:|
 |*Results for each ethnicity for the first names of the article*|

 We can observe that the results are quite different than the one got in the article.
 For instance, `sm` scores are way higher in our test that in their.
 Yet, if we only compare each ethnicity, we can see that for `sm` the best results were obtained with `white` first names, and the lowest score for `black` first names.
-On average, `Muslim`, `Hispanic` and `White` performances were very close, and `Black` ones were quite lower, with at least a 3 points drop down. **Therefore, our test quite moderates the results obtained in the article**.
-This difference can be explained by the fact we could not apply the models on every possible sentences, but also maybe because the models were trained a bit more since it was published in 2020.
+On average, `Muslim`, `Hispanic` and `White` performances were very close, and `Black` ones were quite lower, with at least 3 points drop down. **Therefore, our test quite moderates the results obtained in the article**.
+This difference can be explained by the fact we could not apply the models on every possible sentence, but also maybe because the models were trained a bit more since it was published in 2020.

 |![Results gender](images/results/article_gender.JPG)|
 |:--:|